-We are committed to ensuring our staff have a range of learning opportunities to meet statutory and mandatory requirements which are provided through internal and external training, distance learning and apprenticeships.
+We are committed to ensuring our staff have a range of learning opportunities to meet statutory and mandatory requirements, which are provided through internal and external training, distance learning and apprenticeships.
 To enable staff to develop in their careers we also offer courses in literacy and numeracy through a range of providers.

 Apprenticeships provide routes into different careers at the Trust.
 You can earn a salary while gaining work experience and working for nationally recognised qualifications.